AnalyticsLoL/SummonerInsight/README.md

 Define global flags in Context.js and import them in other components (not constant functions).

 ## Ideas for next stuff
+- [ ] Make the champion and item data constants to be fetched only once
 - [ ] Figure out some style for the masteries milestones
 - [ ] Filter matchhistory by queuetype and gamemode
 - [ ] Summonersearchbar in Nav bar when not on home page